 Considering that this year is going to be your year for action, there’s going to be a lot of celebrating in store!
 How will you be doing it?

-So I’m curious, are you going to make 2021 your year for ACTION or is this just going to be another year of wasted resolutions?
+So I’m curious, are you going to make this year your year for ACTION or is this just going to be another one of wasted resolutions?

-If you didn’t already start on any of the steps outlined earlier, then make the first step you take for 2021 be signing up for our How to Adult Course where I'll be diving even deeper into many of the topics we discussed in this blog post.
+If you didn’t already start on any of the steps outlined earlier, then make the first step you take be ordering our How to Adult guide where I'll be diving even deeper into many of the topics we discussed in this blog post.
 If you found this helpful, imagine how much more value you'd get out of a 30-day intensive!
 What have you got to lose?
 Check it out and see if it would be the right fit for you by clicking here to learn more.